675acf91bad034d5383d6e6c 9E9A9709 min -Ocean Breeze

 Cost of Mercury Removal Tooth Money 300x300 1 -Ocean Breeze

 As a patient, you must take into account that you need to have your mouth thoroughly examined before starting any dental treatment.
 This initial exam typically includes x-rays, intraoral pictures, and dental and medical history.
+When it comes to mercury filling removal, your dentist will carry out a comprehensive exam to determine several key factors that affect your overall mercury filling removal cost, such as:

-– the number of silver fillings you need to have removed
+• The number of silver fillings you need to have removed

-– the size of your mercury filling or fillings
+• The size of your mercury filling or fillings

-– the location of your metal fillings
+• The location of your metal fillings

 These factors will largely determine the cost of the procedure.
-A basic removal, which probably includes a small sized filling, can start at approximately $250 per tooth.
-Depending on the size, location and the condition of your metal fillings, prices may go up from this base price.
+A basic removal, which probably includes a small-sized filling, can start at approximately $250 per tooth.
+Depending on the size, location, and the condition of your metal fillings, prices may go up from this base price.

 When a Simple Mercury Filling Removal Becomes a Headache…and Possibly a Money Pit